Value-added tax (VAT)

 Municipal business licence tax

 Companies and business entities, as well as individuals and unincorporated companies, are subject to municipal tax on gross income from industrial or trade activities carried on in the municipality during the fiscal year.
-The rates range from 0.1% to 10.0%, depending on the activity and the municipality.
+The applicable rates vary depending on the activity and the municipality.

 Other municipal taxes